dmanpearl/namer/README.md

 # namer

-A Flutter/Dart app to choose and bookmark compound names based on Flutter's tutorial
+A **Flutter/Dart** app to choose and bookmark compound names based on Flutter's tutorial with additional functionality such as **real-time data-syncing between multiple app instances**.

+Additional features in this project:

+- **Unit Tests**: Implements testing of various functionality.

+- **Shared Preferences**: Implements persistent storage for all settings (current word-pair, history, favorites, style).

+- **Firestore**: Uses Google Firebase to store all settings and listen for real-time updates.
+This feature is the main reason for implementing the 'namer' app.

+- **Favorites**: Implements a Favorites page with multiple methods for setting and unsetting Favorite word pairs.

+- **Multi-Platform**: Release builds tested on iOS and Mac.
+This project is also intended to support Android, Windows, and Linux.

-# Run on physical iOS iPhone device from command line:
+# Run on physical iOS or macos device from command line:

 1. List devices